"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Reducing Ad Hominem Responses

-We motivate using this saliency information to identify ad hominems by looking at the examples in Table~\ref{tab:salient-ngrams}.
-The top salient ad hominem $n$-grams are what one could intuitively expect to be more likely to lead to ad hominems.
-For example, ``\textit{you're being a}'' is used in contexts such as ``\textit{you're being a hypocrite}'' and ``\textit{you're being a little too critical}''.
-A more explicit example of a phrase likely to lead to an ad hominem response is ``\textit{you're a troll}''.
-The amount of \textit{you-responses} in salient ad hominem $n$-grams also verify our intuition that much of the ad hominem responses generated by DialoGPT occurs in the form of \textit{you-responses}.
-We also observe that there are more salient ad hominem $n$-grams than salient non-ad hominem $n$-grams, and the former generally have higher saliency scores, indicating that the ad hominem $n$-grams are stronger signals of ad hominems than the non-ad hominem $n$-grams are of non-ad hominems, and that there is possibly more diversity in the non-ad hominem $n$-grams.
-These observations further suggest that to use these salient $n$-grams to generate less ad hominems, it could be important to consider both salient ad hominem and non-ad hominem $n$-grams.
+Table~\ref{tab:salient-ngrams} shows that the top salient ad hominem $n$-grams are intuitively those that are likely to lead to ad hominems.
+For example, ``\textit{you're being a}'' is used in contexts such as ``\textit{you're being a hypocrite}''.
+A more overt example of a phrase likely to lead to an ad hominem response is ``\textit{you're a troll}''.
+The amount of \textit{you-responses} in salient ad hominem $n$-grams verify our intuition that many ad hominem responses occur in the form of \textit{you-responses}.
+Also, we find that there are more salient ad hominem $n$-grams than non-ad hominem $n$-grams, and that the former generally have higher salience scores.
+These observations and preliminary experiments suggested that it is useful to consider both types of salient $n$-grams to reduce ad hominems.